SrijanSriv211/Silia/README.md

 ## 5. Training
 ### 5.1.
 Training Data
-I trained on Fineweb-edu dataset consisting of about 100M tokens.
+I trained on a mix of Fineweb-edu and Synth dataset consisting of about 200M tokens.
 All the tokens were encoded using byte-pair encoding, which has a shared source-target vocabulary of 8192 token.

-For tasks such as memorization, creative writing, math exercise and more I used Synth dataset 100M tokens.
 This dataset contains approximately 80% English with multilingual content in Spanish, German, French, Polish, Italian, Dutch, Latin and more.
-All tokens in this dataset were encoded by a separate byte-pair encoder of vocabulary of 8192 tokens.

 ### 5.2.
 Hardware
 I trained my models on Google Colab and Kaggle's free tier Tesla T4 GPUs.
 For the base models using the hyperparameters described throughout the paper.